Staying healthy at Harvard Chan School

 - Harvard Training Portal – for COVID guidance and how to complete a test kit

-All faculty, staff, researchers and instructors must record their vaccination status with Harvard University Health Services (HUHS) before coming to campus.
+All faculty, staff, researchers and instructors must record their vaccination status with Harvard University Health Services (HUHS).
 Log your vaccine with HUHS here.
 To confirm that your vaccination status is up to date, log into Crimson Clear.

 Members of our community who wish to add an additional cloth mask over our provided “procedure masks” are welcome to do so.
 The CDC guidance for how to improve mask fit (including double mask recommendations) is a helpful resource.